laroche/arm-devel-infrastructure/vmdb2-debian/README.md

 - Automatically recompile new Debian kernels on each checkin into their git server 'salsa'.
 - Provide a Debian repository with newer kernels instead of downloads.
-  Also use github pages for this?
+  Use github pages for this?
 - Crosscompile the armhf/arm64 kernels on x86 for faster compile times.
 - Install chromium directly from Google or are newer versions available for stable?
 Resolve this by using unstable for now.